Table 58: Anticoagulants and Antiplatelet Agents

 - inadequate response, adverse drug reaction, or contraindication to all of the following: Eliquis, dabigatran capsule, and Xarelto.

-Xarelto 2.5 mg tablet
+Xarelto 2.5 mg tablet over quantity limits

 - Documentation of all of the following is required: